diegozr1/BugExtractorDocs/docs/installation.rst

 Important
 ---------

-- for the gitlab service you don't have to provide your username but your access_token you can grab it at
+- For the gitlab service you don't have to provide your username but your access_token you can grab it at

 "https://gitlab.com/profile/account" or "/api/v1/gitlab/token/:user/password/"